wookey-project/ewok-kernel/doc/faq_security.rst

 Is there SSP mechanism?
 -----------------------

-Yes, the kernel handle KRNG source and generates seeds for each task stack smashing protection mechanism.
-All functions, starting with _main(), are protected.
+Yes, the kernel handles KRNG source and generates seeds for each task stack smashing protection mechanism.
+All functions (starting with the _main() one) are protected.